-- · We want a strong link between compensation and Company performance, executive performance and value realized by our shareholders. - · We want a substantial portion of total compensation (which is base salary, annual bonus and longer-term incentives) to be in the form of equity. - · We want total compensation to reflect market practices in the sense that our total compensation opportunity is at the market median.

-- · We limit perquisites (perks). - · We pay retirement benefits using a formula based only on current compensation (salary and annual bonus) and therefore do not include longer-term incentives that can result in substantial increases in pension value.
+- We want a strong link between compensation and Company performance, executive performance and value realized by our shareholders. - We want a substantial portion of total compensation (which is base salary, annual bonus and longer-term incentives) to be in the form of equity. - We want total compensation to reflect market practices in the sense that our total compensation opportunity is at the market median. - We limit perquisites ("perks") to avoid an entitlement mentality. - We pay retirement benefits using a formula based only on current compensation (salary and annual bonus) and therefore do not include longer-term incentives that can result in substantial increases in pension value.